 Romantic Comedies are a rarity in Tamil Cinema.
 I believe a perfect Romantic Comedy should have the right proportions of both romance and comedy.
-How many Tamil movies you have seen with both of these coming in right proportions.
-I have decided to showcase two romantic comedies in the 40s -70s era that was trend setters for the future.
-Theses two movies have been diligently (shamelessly) reproduced by some of the subsequent directors with some changes and still became superhits.
+How many Tamil movies you have seen with both of these coming in correct proportions.
+I have decided to showcase two romantic comedies in the 40s -70s era that was trendsetters for the future.
+These two movies have been diligently (shamelessly) reproduced by some of the subsequent directors with some changes and still became superhits.
 Rom Coms can be made in two different ways – one which will have only two lead characters, the story traverses through them and the situations they encounter.
-And the other type of story, depict more than one couple, their problems and the inter twining of situations, etc. Anbe Vaa is of the first genre.
+And the other type of story, depict more than one couple, their problems and the intertwining of situations, etc. Anbe Vaa is of the first genre.

 Anbe Vaa (1966)

 Anbe Vaa was the start of all those romantic movies where the boy meets girl.
 They start fighting.
 Fall in love but never want to express.
 The relationship ends with a rift.
 In the end, they reconcile and love triumphs.

 I am not kidding, but I think 99% of the love stories in Tamil Cinema followed this trend and most of them succeeded.
 The latest one being Siva Manasula Sakthi, which was a hit too.